How to Set Up Classes in QuickBooks 2014

-QuickBooks 2013 lets you use classes to segregate or track financial data in ways that aren’t possible by using other bits of accounting information, such as the account number, the customer, the sales rep, the item, and so forth.
+QuickBooks lets you use classes to segregate or track financial data in ways that aren’t possible when you use other bits of accounting information, such as the account number, the customer, the sales rep, the item, and so forth.
 A firm can use classes, for example, to segregate financial information by stores, business units, or geographical territories.

 To set up classes, follow these steps:

 QuickBooks displays the Class List window.